 Propane leaves the container through a hose with an ACME connector attached to the bottle, also having a "flow-limiting device" designed to sense excessive flow.
-Two functions of this device; 1.
-Should container valve be opened too quickly this device may close, stopping the flow of propane.
-2. Should there be a rupture in propane line, it will reduce the flow to (SCFH) Standard Cubic Feet per Hour.
+There are two functions of this device.
+1, should container valve be opened too quickly this device may close, stopping the flow of propane.
+2, Should there be a rupture in propane line, it will reduce the flow to (SCFH) Standard Cubic Feet per Hour.